Statistics Operators

 Returns the standard deviation of the input signal, where the window's data represents the entire population (n).

-Uses Welford's Method
+Our implementation uses Welford's Method

 import { useDataTransformer } from '@electricui/timeseries-react'